amdshehab/cv/README.md

 ## <a name="makers_projects">Makers Academy Projects</a>

+Projects are listed in ascending order starting from the begining of Makers Academy to my Final project; this is done to show progression.

 | Project | Summary | Technologies |
  |----------|----------|----------|
 | [Takeaway Challenge](https://github.com/hyper0009/takeaway-challenge) | Ruby program which allows users to select multiple dishes from a menu, confirm their selection, place their order and receive a confirmation text message. | Ruby, ODD, TDD, Twilio API |